Any new plans for new buildings seeking Building Control authority approval will need to feature greener, low carbon heating systems

 (on information) — a fine.

 This change in the law in relation to new buildings, may affect whether existing Planning and/or Building Control approvals can be implemented and not be in contravention of the Climate Change Act.
-If you are due to commence or carry out the work on installation of a fossil fuel boiler in a new building you must have completed the installation before 1st January 2025.
+If you have Building Regulation approval and are due to commence or carry out the work on installation of a fossil fuel boiler in a new building, you must have completed the installation before 1st January 2025.

 Following that date, you will not be able to install it.
 You will need be required to re-apply for planning approval for that development or make an amendment to your building control application to accommodate an alternative form of heating.